Does it matter where boxes are located at your project?

 - Remember, the guidelines below are for Tree Swallows only!
 They aren't

-meant for Bluebirds, Purple Martins, or any other cavity nesters, which have
+meant for Bluebirds, Purple Martins, or any other cavity nesters, which all have

-- Place boxes on poles out in open fields.
+- Place boxes on poles well out in open areas whenever you can.

 - Space boxes about 100 feet or 30 meters apart.

-- Keep boxes well away from water edges.
+- Keep boxes at least 50 yards or meters away from water edges.

-- Keep boxes far from trees, bushes, fences, and ditches.
+- Keep boxes at least 50 yards or meters from trees, bushes, fences,

-- Keep boxes away from roads and trails.
+- Keep boxes at least 25 yards or meters from roads and trails.

 - Once you understand the fundamentals of box placement for Tree Swallows try